adrian154/blog/blogposts/tls.md

 </div>
 </div>

 The certificates themselves are serialized using a scheme called [Distinguished Encoding Rules](https://en.wikipedia.org/wiki/X.690#DER_encoding), or just DER.
 DER is rather complicated, so this section doesn't aim to really explain its nuances; instead, it's meant to give you an idea of what's actually in a certificate and how it's stored.
 There's a lot of information in the certificate that isn't really necessary for understanding the TLS cryptosystem.
-Pay the most attention to the parts that associate the server's keypair with its identity (its domain name), as well as the parts proving the certificate's trustworthiness.
+Pay the most attention to the parts that associate the server's keypair with its identity (its domain name), as well as the parts proving the certificate's trustworthiness (the public key, and the fields identifying the signing certificate).

 Here's the first certificate, dissected: